hoatle/kubernetes-stack-cookbook/README.md

   ```

 - `$ vagrant reload --provision` to update the dev-setup from this project into the teracy-dev's VM.
-  After that, you should be ready to work on the project.

-## How to develop

 - For codestyle checking: